ansforge/psc-admin-portal/README.md

 1. You need to map the `sec-psc.wom.dev.henix.fr` domain name to the interface the proxy will be listening to.
 The launch script defaults to `127.0.0.2`, but if you need this proxy to listen to a specific interface, set the `HOST_ADDRESS` shell variable before running.
 1. You need all **sec-psc** git repositories checked-out in the same directory.
 For this to work, do **not** working copies need to be checked-out under the default directory name created by git clone.

+#### Troubleshooting WSL for use with docker

+1. Docker containers won't run in WSL

+   1. First of all, please check that you have WSL2 active (WSL1 does not allow docker to work properly)
+   2. If you do run WSL2, check the docker daemon status with :

+       ```bash
+       sudo service docker status
+       ```

+       If the answer is not docker is running, the start it :

+       ```bash
+       sudo service docker start
+       ```

+1. Docker containers don't have network access

+   This migh result from docker's private subnet in the 172.17.xx.xx colliding with the WSL2 VM's random IP adress if this address is in the 172.17.xx.xx range.
+To ensure this won't happen, you need to tweak docker's daemon configuration to change its private subnet IP range.
+If your WSL2 VM runs a debian or dervied distro, follow these steps :

+   1. Open the `/etc/default/docker` as admin

+      ```bash
+      sudo nano /etc/default/docker
+      ```

+   2. Change the DOCKER_OPT line

+      ```
+      #DOCKER_OPTS="--dns 8.8.8.8 --dns 8.8.4.4"
+      ```

+      to

+      ```
+      DOCKER_OPTS="----bip 198.168.50.1/24"
+      ```

 #### Running helper processes

 Two helper processes may be run as docker containers :